MicrosoftDocs/visualstudio-docs/mac/extending-visual-studio-mac.md

 One of the many benefits of sharing the editor between Visual Studio and Visual Studio for Mac is that code targeting the Visual Studio editor can be adapted to run on Visual Studio for Mac.

 > [!NOTE]
-> The new editor supports only C# files at this time.
+> The new editor supports only C#, F#, plan text, and XAML files at this time.
 Other languages and file formats will open in the legacy editor.
 The legacy editor does however implement some of the Visual Studio Editor APIs described below.

 ### Visual Studio Editor Overview